-Taipei, Nov.
-10 (CNA) A Chinese military Y-8 anti-submarine plane entered Taiwan's southwest air defense identification zone (ADIZ) on Tuesday morning, the 37th such maneuver since mid-September, according to Taiwan's Ministry of National Defense (MND).
+Taipei, Jan.
+9 (CNA) A Chinese military Y-8 anti-submarine plane entered Taiwan's southwest air defense identification zone (ADIZ) on Saturday, the seventh day of such incursions in January, according to the Ministry of National Defense (MND).

-In response, Taiwan's military scrambled planes to monitor the Chinese aircraft, issued radio warnings and mobilized air defense systems, the MND said.
+In response to the incursion, Taiwan's Air Force scrambled planes to monitor the Chinese aircraft, issued radio warnings and mobilized air defense assets, until the Chinese aircraft left the ADIZ, the MND said.

 An ADIZ is established by a country to allow identification, location and control of approaching foreign aircraft.
 However, unlike territorial airspace, no legal foundation for the ADIZ is explicitly stipulated in international law.

 Due to the increasing number of incursions by Chinese military planes in recent months, the MND on Sept.
 17 began to publish their movements regularly on its website to keep the public better informed.

 Thousands go to southern Taiwan coast to see off 'King Boat'01/17/2021 06:03 PM

 Birds at Chiayi university lake hit by bird flu being culled01/17/2021 05:36 PM